drewesk/agentic-py-ai-react/README.md

 ## Overview

-- If a file is .gitignored just touch it as an empty file in the corresponding location to tree-map.
+- If a file is `.gitignored`, just touch it as an empty file in the corresponding location to tree-map.

 ```
 ./
 ├─ backend/